srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-The input layer is different from the other 2 layers (hidden and output) in 2 aspects:
+The *input* layer is different from the other 2 layers (*hidden* and *output*) in two aspects:

 1. As I outlined above, the input layer is strictly speaking not a real network layer.
 I.e. its nodes are not perceptrons because this layer does not have any connections, and hence any weights, to a previous layer.
-For our code this means that the size of the weight array `weights[]` of a `node` is 0.

-Therefore, the size of an input node is the same as the *actual* size of node `sizeof(Node)`.
+For our coding this means that the size of a node's weight array (`weights[]`) is 0 and that the size of an input node is the same as the *actual* size of node `sizeof(Node)`.

 2. The second major difference of the input layer is that its main objective is simply to hold the input that is fed into the network.
-For coding consistency I want to use the same data model for the input layer as for the other two layers.
+But for coding consistency and simplicity I want to use the same data model for the input layer as for the other two layers.
 Therefore, I use the node's `output` variable to store the *input*.
 (Keep this point in mind for later!)
-Semantically, this sounds a bit contradictory at first sight, but its a compromise worth doing as it helps a lot to keep the data model simple and consistent.

-Next, let's look at the function how to create a HIDDEN and an OUTPUT layer.
+Next, let's look at the function how to create a *hidden* and an *output* layer.
 Since both layers share the same structure we can use the same function.

 ```c